BalachanderJ/react-would-you-rather/README.md

 # Would You Rather

-This is created as part of Udacity Nanodegree Program.
+This is created to understand my ReactJs understanding.

 This application allows users to answer polls created by other users, allowing an user to create a new poll and check leaderboard.